The Debate Over Fluoridated Water

-Health organizations say this is one of the major reasons most people no longer need the dentures that were so common before widespread fluoridation, and studies have shown that it is why dental costs are lower and oral health problems have declined in fluoridated communities – outcomes that have an important impact on our overall health.
+Health organizations say fluoride from water and toothpaste is the main reason most people no longer need the dentures that were so common before widespread fluoridation.
+Studies show that is why dental costs are lower and oral health problems have declined in fluoridated communities.
+Healthier mouths benefit our overall health and quality of life.

 Anti - Fluoride

 Opponents want to take fluoride out of every community’s drinking water for a variety of reasons.
 Many of them contend that fluoridation violates their individual freedoms.
 Some opponents share conspiracy theories about fluoride.
 Some even say community water fluoridation does not reduce tooth decay at all.
 However, the leading criticism that opponents make is that fluoridated water is not safe.

 Opponents blame community water fluoridation for a wide range of health problems, from bone cancer to acne.
 In recent years, critics have focused on the effect they claim fluoride has on the cognitive ability of children.
 Although leading scientific organizations — the National Academies of Science and the Canadian Agency for Drugs & Technologies in Health — have rejected such claims, opponents continue to voice concern about this issue by citing numerous studies.
 The vast majority of these studies were conducted in countries like China, India and Iran.
 In these countries, the amount of fluoride in water often reaches a level that far exceeds the levels in a fluoridated community in North America.

 Opponents say that momentum is in their favor, pointing to communities that have stopped water fluoridation in recent years.
 However, the third-largest city in Canada voted in November 2021 to resume water fluoridation, citing concern about deteriorating dental health after the practice had stopped in 2011.